Using OverSkill from AI agents (Claude, Cursor, Codex)

 - Every help article has a

-.mdURL (e.g./help/articles/what-is-overskill.md) for clean markdown /llms.txt— short site map for LLMs/llms-full.txt— full API reference/SKILL.md— primary skill manifest/agents— brand-pillar page with discovery details
+.mdURL (e.g./help/articles/what-is-overskill.md) for clean markdown /llms.txt— short site map for LLMs/llms-full.txt— full API reference/SKILL.md— primary skill manifest (the complete build/deploy/manage guide)/agents— brand-pillar page with discovery details

 What agents can and can't do